-Our organizational documents do not limit the amount of funds that we may invest in properties and assets jointly with other persons or entities and as of March 10, 2004, we hold ten shopping centers and eight urban retail and mixed-use properties jointly with other persons.
+Our organizational documents do not limit the amount of funds that we may invest in properties and assets jointly with other persons or entities and as of March 2, 2005, excluding our joint venture with Clarion Lion Properties Fund we hold eight shopping centers and five urban retail and mixed-use properties jointly with other persons.
 We may make additional joint investments in the future.
 Our existing and future joint investments may subject us to special risks, including the possibility that our partners or co-investors might become bankrupt, that those partners or co-investors might have economic or other business interests or goals which are unlike or incompatible with our business interests or goals, and that those partners or co-investors might be in a position to take action contrary to our suggestions or instructions, or in opposition to our policies or objectives.
-Although we hold the managing general partnership or membership interest in all 18 of our existing co-investments as of March 10, 2004, we must obtain the consent of the co-investor or meet defined criteria to sell or to finance eight of these properties.
+Although we hold the managing general partnership or membership interest in all of our existing co-investments as of March 2, 2005, we must obtain the consent of the co-investor or meet defined criteria to sell or to finance five of these properties.
 Joint ownership gives a third party the opportunity to influence the return we can achieve on some of our investments and may adversely affect our ability to make distributions to our shareholders.
 We may also be liable for the actions of our co-investors.